agrostar/zzapi-vscode/README.md

 * Tests starting with `$.` are [JSON Path](https://www.npmjs.com/package/jsonpath) specs into the response body, if it is JSON, and the RHS is the expected value.
 * The HTTP status (`status`), the entire body as a string (`body`) and headers (spec starts with `$h.`) can also be tested.
 * Operators like `$.value: {$gt: 43}` are also supported (similar to MongoDB filter syntax).
-* Test results are shown in the output window (consise if all tests pass, detailed if any test fails).
+* Test results are shown in the output window (concise if all tests pass, detailed if any test fails or is skipped).

 ## Variables